-Accord Literary is a partnership formed by Sarah Odedina and Deborah Ahenkorah Osei-Agyekum to mentor, develop and encourage writers based in Africa writing books for young readers.
+Accord Literary is a partnership formed by Sarah Odedina and Deborah Ahenkorah Osei-Agyekum in 2019 to mentor, develop and encourage writers based in Africa writing books for young readers.
 Our mission is to find original and unique voices and get their books into the hands of readers around the world.

 Accord Literary as a venture is the first of its kind - a collaboration between two of the industry's most respected professionals who will focus on developing talent based in Africa.
 Between them, Deborah and Sarah have a wealth of experience in children’s publishing and a wide network of contacts with whom they will work to ensure that a greater range of stories that reflect African experiences are enjoyed by children from Melbourne to Los Angeles, Tokyo to Lagos.